jvanrhyn/package-scanner/README.md

 Package Scanner will automatically create the necessary tables on first run.
 Ensure your PostgreSQL user has sufficient privileges to create tables.

+**Note:** The application only saves results to the database when vulnerabilities are found.
+This keeps your database clean and focused on actual security issues.

 ## Usage

 ### Single Package Scan